View Controller-Based Status Bar Appearance

 PSPDFKit requires the modern

 UIViewControllerBasedStatusBarAppearance mode introduced in iOS 7 to be set to

-YES in your Info.plist file.
-This is the default setting and uses the modern view controller based API for status bar manipulation.
-The older,
+Info.plist file.
+This is the default setting and uses the modern view controller-based API for status bar manipulation.
+The older

-UIApplication-based API is deprecated in iOS 9 and is unavailable when compiling extensions.
+UIApplication-based API was deprecated in iOS 9 and is unavailable when compiling extensions.

-If your application uses the legacy API, you need to migrate your code to the new view controller based one, else PSPDFKit will not be able to manage the status bar for you.
+If your application uses the legacy API, you need to migrate your code to the new view controller-based one, otherwise PSPDFKit will not be able to manage the status bar for you.
 We detect this issue and show a warning dialog for debug builds.

 You can learn more about this in Apple’s Transitioning Guide.

-If everything works as intended and all you want to do is to disable the warning, set
+If everything works as intended and all you want to do is disable the warning, set the following:

 PSPDFKitGlobal.sharedInstance.setValue(true, forKey: "com.pspdfkit.development.suppress-warning-alerts")

 Note that we only present the warning during development, so this actually doesn’t change anything in production builds.